|

 friend he had.
 He suffered too much for something he couldn't control.

-as tail gunner with several crews, only once having flown as waist gunner.
-That
+gunner with several crews, only once having flown as waist gunner.
+That time I

-time I checked out a camera and got some pretty good combat shots.
-However,
+checked out a camera and got some pretty good combat shots.
+However, after the

-after the film was developed, I was given copies of only a few photos.
-I was
+film was developed, I was given copies of only a few photos.
+I was told that

-told that the rest of the film was classified.
-Finally, I was assigned
+the rest of the film was classified.
+Finally, I was assigned permanently to a

-other formations flown were the high-right and low-left with a total of between
+formations flown were the high-right and low-left with a total of between forty

 formation and when enemy aircraft were shot down it was usually not possible to